Record Plant: 1980s

-Changes in ownership and management
+Changes in management and ownership; lawsuit

 In early 1984, the Necochea Trust determined that the money going to the Plant was being mishandled and they sold the property to Stanley Jacox.
 Necochea died a year later at age 23.
 Jacox selected Jim Gaines as general manager; Gaines was a Stax/Volt veteran and a past manager of the Automatt.
 The small rehearsal room that had been the Pit was turned into Studio C, first used by John Fogerty to record Centerfield.
 Some of the tracks for Aretha Franklin's Who's Zoomin' Who? were laid down at the Plant under the direction of Narada Michael Walden.
 Engineer Maureen Droney said that "there was an aura of magic and fun that came from the people who recorded there before."

 Accompanying famous artists, a series of experienced engineers and producers came through the Plant: Tom Dowd, Bill Schnee, Alan Parsons, Ron Nevison, Mike Clink and Ted Templeman.
 In 1985, with projects in progress by Heart, Journey, Starship and Huey Lewis, the studio was seized by government agents based on an affidavit accusing Jacox of manufacturing methamphetamines at his home in Auburn and investing drug money in the studio.

 After Jacox's arrest, the Record Plant Sausalito studio was owned by the federal government, who ran it with a skeleton crew for 14 months.
 Some observers jokingly called it "Club Fed" during this time, and among the recordings are unreleased tapes made by Buddy Miles known as the Club Fed Sessions.
 The government sold the studio (not the building or property) at auction to recording engineer Bob Skye in 1986, effective on the first day of 1987.
 In 1988, Skye recruited recording engineer Arne Frager as a partner and Frager bought him out in late 1993.
 Frager remodeled Studio A for Metallica and producer Bob Rock in 1993–1995, raising the roof from 14 to 32 ft high for a bigger drum sound.
 The remodeling included the installation of an SSL 4000 G series console.
 He gave Studio B a vintage desk, a Neve 8068 with 64 inputs and GML Automation, purchased from the L.A.
 Record Plant.